 5. Book a place near great evening spots … and transit

-It was SO great being able to make a few dinners at our place and then walk to St. Stephen’s Cathedral for a glass of wine.
+It was SO great that we could make a few dinners at our place, and then walk to St. Stephen’s Cathedral for a glass of wine.
 You just can’t do this if you book a place far away from the action.

 6. Plan at least a few relaxed meals in

-For the most part, we planned just one main thing a day.
+On our trip with Mom to Austria, we mostly planned just one main thing a day.
 One day exploring the nearby historic city-center.
 One palace.
 One destination per day trip.

 Even if you only plan one thing per day, it’s very hard not to walk a lot in Europe.
 Pay attention to how much walking you’re doing every day and plan a lot of sitting breaks.
 For coffee.
 Dessert.
 Wine.
 More dessert.